rdcoletta/genomic_prediction_svs/notes/testing_simulations.md

+# Simulations with SVs included

+`tests/scripts/trait-sim_manuscript_SVs.R`

 <mark>TO DO:</mark>
 * Test different leveles of QTN effects.
 Look at Sam's code and find out what really is going on with the code: only large effect go for geometric series?
 Or does the geometric series start from the smallest effect QTLs.

+* Find out what happens with missing data when doing numericalization! --> TRANSFORM TO MAJOR ALLELE BASED ON WHICH ALLELES FLANK IT!

+<mark>TO DO!!!!
+* CORRECT PLINK LD CALCULATION IN SIMULATION SCRIPT!!!